We performed a comparison between Apache Kafka and Red Hat JBoss A-MQ for xPaaS based on real PeerSpot user reviews.

 "JBoss could add more automation."

-Apache Kafka is ranked 1st in Message Queue (MQ) Software with 76 reviews while Red Hat JBoss A-MQ for xPaaS is ranked 12th in Message Queue (MQ) Software with 1 review.
+Apache Kafka is ranked 1st in Message Queue (MQ) Software with 78 reviews while Red Hat JBoss A-MQ for xPaaS is ranked 12th in Message Queue (MQ) Software with 1 review.
 Apache Kafka is rated 8.0, while Red Hat JBoss A-MQ for xPaaS is rated 8.0.
-The top reviewer of Apache Kafka writes "Great access to multiple devices, with stability, at an affordable price".
+The top reviewer of Apache Kafka writes "Real-time processing and reliable for data integrity".
 On the other hand, the top reviewer of Red Hat JBoss A-MQ for xPaaS writes "It's scalable and easy to use, and we have local support here in Tunisia".
 Apache Kafka is most compared with IBM MQ, Amazon SQS, Red Hat AMQ and Anypoint MQ, whereas Red Hat JBoss A-MQ for xPaaS is most compared with IBM MQ.

 See our list of best Message Queue (MQ) Software vendors.